 - Scoop one heaping tablespoon of the dough into your hands and free form into a cookie*.
 Place on cookie sheet and continue until you have 12 cookies.

-- Cook for 12-15 minutes or until set through and lightly golden.
+- Bake for 12-15 minutes or until set through and lightly golden.
 Cool and enjoy!

 - Storage: Keep cookies stored in an airtight container in the refrigerator for up to five days.